Section 1: INTRODUCTION AND SCOPE

 Minimum Age Requirements: The Platform is intended for users who are at least 18 years of age or the age of majority in their jurisdiction, whichever is greater.
 We do not knowingly collect personal information from children under these age thresholds.

 Age Verification Procedures: Account registration includes age verification steps designed to prevent underage users from accessing Platform services.
-Users who indicate they are under the minimum age are prevented from completing registration and creating accounts.

 10.2 Inadvertent Collection from Minors